michael-wall/rabbit-mq-demo/README.md

   - See [Using a Custom Service](https://learn.liferay.com/w/dxp/cloud/platform-services/using-a-custom-service).
   - Ensure you have sufficient resources (memory, CPU and instances) check the 'Plan and Usage' screen in Liferay PaaS to see available resources.
   - The memory and cpu assigned to the custom services / client extension are fairly arbitrary, the rabbitmq memory and cpu can be reduced e.g. to memory 2048 and cpu 1 if resources are scarce.
-- The classes have additional logging for troubleshooting and demonstration purposes only e.g. the JWT and the OAuth Access Token are logged etc.
+- The classes have additional INFO logging for troubleshooting and demonstration purposes only enabled e.g. the JWT and the OAuth Access Token are logged.
+These should not normally be logged...
 - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience.
   - In a realworld scenario the listener would be outside of Liferay PaaS and built with another framework or technologies.
   - The use of a custom service shows that the listener can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay DXP.
+- RabbitMQ setup notes:
-- The RabbitMQ queues can be created programatically e.g. the first time they are accessed, and a single set of credentials can be used but sharing a dedicated account with limited permissions for the queue actions is more secure plus the extra setup steps help give a better understanding of the implementation.
+  - The RabbitMQ queues can be created programatically e.g. the first time they are accessed but the manual setup are included to give a better understanding of the implementation.
+  - The RabbitMQ default credentials can be used by the publish and listener but sharing a dedicated account with limited permissions for the queue actions is more secure.
-  - In a full implementation the publish and subscribe components would likely each use their own credentials.
+  - In a full system integration implementation where the publish and listener components are in seperate systems, they should each have their own credentials.
 - The RabbitMQ ports are intentionally public:
   - port 5672 allows access to the Rabbit MQ queues and requires credentials to perform any operations.
   - port 15672 allows access to the Rabbit MQ Administration GUI over HTTPS.